tum-rt/control-theory-tutorials/odds-and-ends/timer_isr.md

 }
 ```

-Using the external timer leads to an exact and consistent sample rate:
+Using the hardware timer leads to an exact and consistent sample rate:

 ![timer](./images/timer_isr/timer.png)